 4. Labelling

-Every container carrying wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB, or PCN should be clearly labelled with a hazard-warning label and a label providing details of the container.
+Every container carrying wastes containing or contaminated with PCDD, PCDF, HCB, PCB, PeCB,, PCN or HCBD should be clearly labelled with a hazard-warning label and a label providing details of the container.
 Such details should include the contents of the container (exact weight or volume of a liquid, type of waste carried), the name of the site from which the wastes originated so as to allow their traceability and, if applicable, the date of waste repackaging and the name and telephone number of the person responsible for the repackaging operation.

 For further information, see subsection IV.F.4 of the General technical guidelines.